fluffynukeit/adaspark/README.md

 automatically included in the environment and does not need to be specified in the `buildInputs`.

+Other components are provided but typically aren't needed to be referenced directly in practice.
+Consult the flake source for more.

 ## Enable flakes in nix
 At the time of this writing, flakes are an experimental feature of nix.
 Please consult the [flakes wiki entry](https://nixos.wiki/wiki/Flakes) for information on how to enable